AriPope/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Just a simple Tic-Tac-Toe game made by Ryan & David Pope
+Just a simple Tic-Tac-Toe game made by Ryan & David Pope,
 ***FREE TO USE***